antify/authorization-module/README.md

 - Per tenant

 The isBan flag always is more important than the isAdmin flag.
-E. g.: A banned user has no permissions, even if he is an admin.
+E. g.: A banned user has no permissions, even if he is an admin or super admin.

 An authenticated user always get a valid token, even he's system-wide banned.
 This gives the possibility to redirect him to login page OR show him a jail page.